 Experienced Grand Rapids Divorce Attorneys Serving West Michigan

 For many couples, one of the most highly-contentious aspects of the divorce process involves dividing their joint assets.
 In Michigan, spouses’ marital assets are subject to “equitable distribution,” which requires a fair – but not necessarily exactly equal – division of property.
-At Kraayeveld Law, our Grand Rapids divorce lawyers know the law and how to help our clients protect the assets that matter most, whether that means negotiating a settlement or fighting to secure their desired property rights in court.
+At Kraayeveld Law, our Grand Rapids divorce attorneys know the law and how to help our clients protect the assets that matter most, whether that means negotiating a settlement or fighting to secure their desired property rights in court.

 What is the Difference Between Separate and Marital Property in Michigan?

 When addressing the division of assets during a divorce in the absence of a prenuptial or postnuptial agreement, one of the first steps is to properly classify all assets as either “separate” or “marital” property.
 This classification is critical, as marital assets are subject to division while separate assets are usually not.

 As a general rule, assets acquired prior to the marriage qualify as separate, as do assets that one spouse acquires during the marriage through either gift or inheritance and are kept separate.
 Everything else is marital property.
 But, there are exceptions, and commingling and appreciation of separate assets are among the most common issues that lead to disputes during the divorce process.